waltervh/BornAgain-website/content/documentation/bornagain/working-with-bornagain/working-with-python/basic-simulation-tutorial/index.md

 The different materials that will be used in the sample description will now be defined.

-{{< highlight python "linenos=table">}}
+{{< highlight python >}}

 def get_sample():
     """
-    Build and return the sample representing cylinders and prisms on top of substrate without interference.
+    Returns a sample with uncorrelated cylinders and prisms on a substrate.
     """
     # defining materials
-    m_air = HomogeneousMaterial("Air", 0.0, 0.0)
+    m_air = ba.HomogeneousMaterial("Air", 0.0, 0.0)
-    m_substrate = HomogeneousMaterial("Substrate", 6e-6, 2e-8)
+    m_substrate = ba.HomogeneousMaterial("Substrate", 6e-6, 2e-8)
-    m_particle = HomogeneousMaterial("Particle", 6e-4, 2e-8)
+    m_particle = ba.HomogeneousMaterial("Particle", 6e-4, 2e-8)

 {{< /highlight >}}

-Line 1 marks the beginning of the function to define our sample.
-Lines 7-9 define different materials using the class HomogeneousMaterial.
+The first line marks the beginning of the function to define our sample.
+We then define different materials using the class HomogeneousMaterial.
 The general syntax is as follows

 ```python
 <material> = HomogeneousMaterial("name", delta, beta)
 ```

-where `name` is the arbitrary name of the material associated with its complex refractive index $n = 1 - delta + i*beta$.
+where `name` is the arbitrary name of the material associated with its complex refractive index $n = 1 - delta + i \cdot beta$.
 Variable `<material>` is later used when referring to this particular material.
-The three materials defined in this example are `Air` with a refractive index of 1 (delta = beta = 0), a `Substrate` associated with a complex refractive index equal to $1 - 6x10-6 + i2x10-8$, and the material of the particles, whose refractive index is $n = 1 - 6x10-4 + i2x10-8$.
+The three materials defined in this example are `Air` with a refractive index of 1 (delta = beta = 0), a `Substrate` associated with a complex refractive index equal to $1 - 6\cdot 10^{-6} + i2\cdot 10^{-8}$, and the material of the particles, whose refractive index is $n = 1 - 6\cdot 10^{-4} + i2\cdot 10^{-8}$.

 #### Defining particles

 We define two different shapes of particles: cylinders and prisms (elongated particles with a constant equilateral triangular cross section):

-{{< highlight python "linenos=table">}}
+{{< highlight python >}}

     # collection of particles
-cylinder_ff = FormFactorCylinder(5*nanometer, 5*nanometer)
+    cylinder_ff = ba.FormFactorCylinder(5*nm, 5*nm)
-cylinder = Particle(m_particle, cylinder_ff)
+    cylinder = ba.Particle(m_particle, cylinder_ff)
-prism_ff = FormFactorPrism3(10*nanometer, 5*nanometer)
+    prism_ff = ba.FormFactorPrism3(10*nm, 5*nm)
-prism = Particle(m_particle, prism_ff)
+    prism = ba.Particle(m_particle, prism_ff)

 {{< /highlight >}}

 All particles implemented in BornAgain are defined by their form factors (see formfactors), their sizes and the material they are made of.
 Here, for the cylindrical particle, we input its radius and height.
 For the prism, the possible inputs are the length of one side of its equilateral triangular base and its height.

 In order to define a particle, we proceed in two steps.
-For example, for the cylindrical particle, we first specify the form factor of a cylinder with its radius and height, both equal to 5 nanometers in this particular case (see line 2).
-Then we associate this shape with the correct material as in line 3.
-The same procedure has been applied for the prism in lines 4 and 5, respectively.
+For example, for the cylindrical particle, we first specify the form factor of a cylinder with its radius and height, both equal to 5 nanometers in this particular case.
+Then we associate this shape with the correct material.
+The same procedure is been used for the prism in the following two lines.

 #### Characterizing a particle assembly

-{{< highlight python "linenos=table">}}
+{{< highlight python >}}

-particle_layout = ParticleLayout()
+    particle_layout = ba.ParticleLayout()
     particle_layout.addParticle(cylinder, 0.5)
     particle_layout.addParticle(prism, 0.5)
-interference = InterferenceFunctionNone()
+    interference = ba.InterferenceFunctionNone()
     particle_layout.setInterferenceFunction(interference)

 {{< /highlight >}}

-The object which holds the information about the positions and densities of particles in our sample is called a `ParticleLayout` (line 28).
+The object which holds the information about the positions and densities of particles in our sample is called a `ParticleLayout`.
 We use the associated function `addParticle` for each particle shape.
 Its general syntax is

 ```python
 addParticle(<particle>, abundance=1.0, position=kvector_t(0,0,0), rotation=None)
 ```

 Here `<particle>` is the name of the variable used to define the particles. `abundance` is the proportion of the given type of particles, normalized to the total number of particles.
 Here we have 50% of cylinders and 50% of prisms.
-The parameter position represents coordinates of particle's reference point (expressed in nanometers) in the coordinate system of a given layer (the association with a particular layer will be done during the next step).
-In this example the position is set to the default value (0,0,0) which means particles sitting on top of the interface.
+The parameter `position` represents coordinates of particle's reference point (expressed in nanometers) in the coordinate system of a given layer (the association with a particular layer will be done during the next step).
+In this example the position is set to the default value $(0,0,0)$ which means particles sitting on top of the interface.

 {{% notice note %}}
 See tutorials [Particles positioning]({{% relref "FIXME" %}}) and [Particles rotation]({{% relref "FIXME" %}}) for more detailed explanations.